streamr-dev/network/packages/client/README.md

 #### Authenticating

 In Streamr, Ethereum accounts are used for identity.
 You can generate an Ethereum private key using any Ethereum wallet, or you can use the utility function `StreamrClient.generateEthereumAccount()`, which returns the address and private key of a fresh Ethereum account.
 A private key is not required if you are only subscribing to public data on the Network.
-See more about [Authentication](#client-creation)
+See more about [Client creation](#client-creation)

 ```js
 const streamr = new StreamrClient({